Adventures in Demand Analysis Using AI: Estimating Price Effects

 by setting \(P_{it} = p\) in the first equation; see \cite{pearl1995causal}.
 Hence, the price sensitivity \(A_{it}\) is the causal effect of increasing \(P_{it}\) by one unit: $ \partial_p Q_{it}(p) = A_{it}.$ We focus on either the Average Causal Effect (ACE):

 or the Conditional ACE (CACE):

 which describes the average causal effect conditional on product characteristics and thus captures the predictable component of price sensitivity.

 Identification of both the CACE and the ACE in this setting follows from computing the conditional expectation of \(Q_{it}\) while conditioning on \(P_{it}\) (the treatment) and \(S_{it}\) (the observed confounders).
 Indeed, conditioning on \(S_{it}\) blocks non-causal sources of association between the outcome and the treatment \citep{pearl1995causal}.
 Including further lags of state variables $S_{it}$ is not strictly necessary under the Markovian structure, but it can serve as a useful specification check.
-Below, we also discuss potential threats from unobserved confounders, such as time-varying demand shocks that may affect both the outcome and the treatment.
+Such identification assumes the absence of potential unobserved confounders, such as time-varying demand shocks that may affect both the outcome and the treatment.
+We further discuss limitations of our identification strategy and possible alternative strategies in Section 3.6, below.

 We now derive the key regression function of interest: